Are Hard Skills Important In The Sterile Processing Industry?

 Understand Infection Control Principles

-Infection control is a critical component of sterile processing job, and professionals must thoroughly understand the principles involved.
-This includes knowledge of microbiology, the types of pathogens that can be transmitted through medical equipment, and the best practices for preventing the spread of infections.
+Infection control is critical to the sterile processing job, and professionals must thoroughly understand the principles involved.
+Microbiology, the kinds of pathogens that medical devices may transfer, and the best practices for infection control are all included in this.

 Operate Specialized Equipment